cardano-foundation/cardano-academy/courses/CBCA/2-advanced_blockchain_concepts/1-transactions_models/README.md

 ### Select two correct statements about UTxO transaction fees.
-- **A ledger must confirm that the difference between the inputs and outputs equals the amount declared as fees or the UTxO transaction will be rejected (CORRECT ANSWER)**
+1. **A ledger must confirm that the difference between the inputs and outputs equals the amount declared as fees or the UTxO transaction will be rejected (CORRECT ANSWER)**
-- Transaction fees are 2% of the sum of all inputs
+1. Transaction fees are 2% of the sum of all inputs
-- Users will pay a lower transaction fee if they spend their inputs fully
+1. Users will pay a lower transaction fee if they spend their inputs fully
-- **On Cardano, fees can be explicitly stated in the transaction (CORRECT ANSWER)**
+1. **On Cardano, fees can be explicitly stated in the transaction (CORRECT ANSWER)**

 ### Select two correct statements about spent and new UTxOs in a blockchain.
-- **Each UTxO can be used as an input to a new transaction (CORRECT ANSWER)**
+1. **Each UTxO can be used as an input to a new transaction (CORRECT ANSWER)**
-- When a UTxO becomes “spent” after being used, it can still be used again
+1. When a UTxO becomes “spent” after being used, it can still be used again
-- **Once a UTxO is used, it can’t be used again (CORRECT ANSWER)**
+1. **Once a UTxO is used, it can’t be used again (CORRECT ANSWER)**
-- Newly created UTxOs are known as ‘fees’
+1. Newly created UTxOs are known as ‘fees’

 ### How do full-node wallets calculate a user’s token balance?
-- By consulting with a central server that maintains the blockchain ledger
+1. By consulting with a central server that maintains the blockchain ledger
-- By relying on a user's private key to calculate their token balance based on their account status
+1. By relying on a user's private key to calculate their token balance based on their account status
-- **By keeping track of all UTxOs and summing up the tokens in each UTxO (CORRECT ANSWER)**
+1. **By keeping track of all UTxOs and summing up the tokens in each UTxO (CORRECT ANSWER)**

 ### Which two components uniquely identify an UTxO entry?
-- Block header
+1. Block header
-- Address
+1. Address
-- **Transaction id (CORRECT ANSWER)**
+1. **Transaction id (CORRECT ANSWER)**
-- **Output index (CORRECT ANSWER)**
+1. **Output index (CORRECT ANSWER)**
-- Private key
+1. Private key

 ### Select the answer option that correctly labels the highlighted areas on the image below.
 (Image Question)

 ![illustration 2.1.18.png](./assets/2.1.18.png)

-- **A = Transaction id, B = output index (CORRECT ANSWER)**
+1. **A = Transaction id, B = output index (CORRECT ANSWER)**
-- A = Output index, B = blockchain state
+1. A = Output index, B = blockchain state
-- A = Transaction id, B = private key
+1. A = Transaction id, B = private key
-- A = Private key, B = output index
+1. A = Private key, B = output index

 ### Match the correct statements to the correct models: UTxO or Account-based

 *Statement A: Balances are modifiable registries stored in the global state* *Statement B: Entries can be spent and new ones can be created as change* *Statement C: A previous state and a new state is fully captured within the transaction*
-- **A: Account-based, B: UTxO-based, C: UTxO-based (CORRECT ANSWER)**
+1. **A: Account-based, B: UTxO-based, C: UTxO-based (CORRECT ANSWER)**
-- A: UTxO-based, B: UTxO-based, C: Account-based
+1. A: UTxO-based, B: UTxO-based, C: Account-based
-- A: UTxO-based, B: Account-based, C: Account-based
+1. A: UTxO-based, B: Account-based, C: Account-based

 ### Cardano introduced the EUTxO.
 What does the acronym stand for?
-- External unspent transaction output
+1. External unspent transaction output
-- **Extended unspent transaction output (CORRECT ANSWER)**
+1. **Extended unspent transaction output (CORRECT ANSWER)**
-- Exponential unspent transaction output
+1. Exponential unspent transaction output
-- Exceptional unspent transaction output
+1. Exceptional unspent transaction output

 ### Cardano smart contracts are executed when a transaction is sent to them, not when someone tries to spend from an UTxO that has a smart contract attached.
-- TRUE
+1. TRUE
-- **FALSE (CORRECT ANSWER)**
+1. **FALSE (CORRECT ANSWER)**

 ### What is a unique advantage of the EUTxO model over the Account-based model?
-- Transactions in the EUTxO model rely on external factors like time or the global state, while Account-based model transactions do not
+1. Transactions in the EUTxO model rely on external factors like time or the global state, while Account-based model transactions do not
-- In the EUTxO model, the success or failure of transaction validation depends on external block producers' decisions
+1. In the EUTxO model, the success or failure of transaction validation depends on external block producers' decisions
-- **The validity of a transaction in the EUTxO model only depends on elements specified in the transaction (CORRECT ANSWER)**
+1. **The validity of a transaction in the EUTxO model only depends on elements specified in the transaction (CORRECT ANSWER)**

 ### What makes the EUTxO model completely deterministic?
-- **The script and datum are known ahead of time and given the same inputs, the outcome of the script is always predictable (CORRECT ANSWER)**
+1. **The script and datum are known ahead of time and given the same inputs, the outcome of the script is always predictable (CORRECT ANSWER)**
-- The outcome of the script varies unpredictably with each transaction
+1. The outcome of the script varies unpredictably with each transaction
-- It allows for unlimited transactions without any prior knowledge of the script or datum
+1. It allows for unlimited transactions without any prior knowledge of the script or datum

 ### In the context of the EUTxO model, what is the role of the redeemer?
-- It provides information needed to lock the funds in a script
+1. It provides information needed to lock the funds in a script
-- **It provides the information needed to unlock the funds when attempting to spend them (CORRECT ANSWER)**
+1. **It provides the information needed to unlock the funds when attempting to spend them (CORRECT ANSWER)**
-- It functions as the script itself, defining the arbitrary unlocking logic for the unspent output
+1. It functions as the script itself, defining the arbitrary unlocking logic for the unspent output

 ### Select the image that refers to the correct order of a script, datum and redeemer.
 (Image Question)

-- Same image - Datum, Script, Redeemer<br>
+1. Same image - Datum, Script, Redeemer<br>
 ![illustration 2.1.19.png](./assets/2.1.19.png)

--Same image - Redeemer, Datum, Script<br>
+1. Same image - Redeemer, Datum, Script<br>
 ![illustration 2.1.20.png](./assets/2.1.20.png)

-- **CORRECT - Script, Datum, Redeemer (CORRECT ANSWER)**<br>
+1. **CORRECT - Script, Datum, Redeemer (CORRECT ANSWER)**<br>
 ![illustration 2.1.21.png](./assets/2.1.21.png)

 ### What needs to happen for a EUTxO transaction to be considered valid?
-- At least half of the scripts involved need to return a non-error value when executed
+1. At least half of the scripts involved need to return a non-error value when executed
-- No scripts involved in the transaction should return when executed
+1. No scripts involved in the transaction should return when executed
-- **All scripts involved must return a non-error value when executed (CORRECT ANSWER)**
+1. **All scripts involved must return a non-error value when executed (CORRECT ANSWER)**